Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Results

-We hypothesize that this non-QQHE \rxx{} background and its apparent dependence on the carrier density originates from Coulomb disorder.
-At high carrier densities, \cdas{} is in the weak Coulomb disorder limit, $eV_0<E_F$, accompanied by linear MR (Samples D, E).
+We hypothesize that the non-QQHE \rxx{} background and its apparent dependence on the carrier density originate from Coulomb disorder.
+At high carrier densities, \cdas{} is in the weak Coulomb disorder limit, $eV_0<E_F$, accompanied by linear MR (Sample E).
 As the carrier density (and requisitely $E_F$) shrink, the magnitude of the average disorder potential increases because of reduced screening.
-Shrinking $E_F$ and increasing $eV_0$ moves the system from weak to strong Coulomb disorder, with $eV_0> E_F$.
-Recently, the effects of strong Coulomb disorder on the magnetoresistance of TSMs has been theoretically predicted \cite{Rodionov:2023}.
-The magnetoresistance was shown to be a variable function of field, ranging from quadratic to linear, contingent upon the strength of the disorder and the magnitude of the applied magnetic field.
+Shrinking $E_F$ and increasing $eV_0$ move the system from weak to strong Coulomb disorder, with $eV_0\gtrsim E_F$ (Supplementary Note 5).
 After Ref. \cite{Rodionov:2023}, the strong Coulomb disorder magnetoresistance is expected to behave as $\sim H^2$ in the low field limit.
 With increasing field, the dependence crosses over to $\sim H\log\delta\sqrt{H}$.
 We construct a simple empirical model to describe our longitudinal resistivity that combines the QQHE resistivity scaling with the expected magnetoresistance in the limit of strong Coulomb disorder:

-where $\rho_0$ is the zero field resistivity, $\alpha$ scales the QQHE, and $\beta$ and $\gamma$ are fitting parameters that scale the quadratic and sub-quadratic strong Coulomb disorder magnetorestivities respectively, and $\delta$ is a fitting parameter related to the disorder strength and the Fermi velocity. $f(H,H_c,w)=(\exp{((H-H_c)/w)} + 1)^{-1}$ is a simple Fermi function that serves to smoothly crossover between different regimes of the strong Coulomb disorder magnetoresistivity.
-We fix $H_c = 9.6$ T and $w=1.5$ T, serving as global values for all samples.
-The fitting is only performed for Samples A-C as the strong Coulomb disorder magnetoresistance breaks down with increasing carrier density.
+where $\rho_0$ is the zero field resistivity, $\alpha$ scales the QQHE, and $\beta$ and $\gamma$ are fitting parameters that scale the quadratic and sub-quadratic strong Coulomb disorder magnetoresistivities respectively, and $\delta$ is a fitting parameter related to the disorder strength and the Fermi velocity. $f(H,H_c,w)=(\exp{((H-H_c)/w)} + 1)^{-1}$ is a simple Fermi function that serves to smoothly crossover between different regimes of the strong Coulomb disorder magnetoresistivity.
+We fix $H_c = 9.6$ T and $w=1.5$ T, serving as global values for all samples (Supplementary Note 3).
+Fitting to equation \ref{eq:Eq1} is performed only for Samples A-C, as the strong Coulomb disorder magnetoresistance breaks down with increasing carrier density.
 In Supplementary Note 2, we discuss the regimes of validity of this empirical expression.